microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0/New-MgUserEventExtension.md

 # New-MgUserEventExtension

 ## SYNOPSIS
-Create new navigation property to extensions for users
+The collection of open extensions defined for the event.
+Nullable.

 ## SYNTAX